schae234/SweepR/README.md

 ###distance_index
-returns the index of the SNP which is the target for a certain distance away *Arguments:*
+returns the index of the SNP which is the target for a certain distance away.
+*Arguments:*
  - Sweep - the sweep object you want to calculate distance index on
  - start\_index - the index of the SNP which you want to start from
  - distance - the distance in base pairs from which you would like to find the index of from the start\_index.
 *Returns:*
- - the index which is closes to the distance from the start snp specified
+ - the index which is closes to the distance from the start snp specified.

-###closest\_index
+###closest_index
 Returns the index which is closest to the specified distance from the core (which is defined as between index1 and index2).

 *Arguments:*
  - Sweep - the sweep object to calculate on
  - index1 - the first index of the core
  - index2 - the second index of the core
  - distance - the distance in which you would like the index from the core *Returns:*
- - the index which is closest to the distance specified
+ - the index which is closest to the distance specified.

 ###count
-Return the number of times a haplotype appears in a core region *Arguments:*
+Return the number of times a haplotype appears in a core region.

+*Arguments:*
  - Sweep - The sweep object to calculate from
  - haplotype - the haplotype which you would like to know how many times it appears